Founding Director

 Tiffany Meesha Thompson, EMBA

-Tiffany Meesha Thompson, EMBA, is an internationally respected cultural strategist and curator whose work bridges art, infrastructure, and public life.
-With a focus on commissioning monumental works of contemporary art, Tiffany creates opportunities for artists to shape landscapes, institutions, and communities—placing creative vision at the heart of how people experience place, memory, and belonging.
+Tiffany Meesha Thompson, EMBA, is a cultural strategist and curator whose work bridges art, infrastructure, and public life.
+With a focus on commissioning monumental works of contemporary art, Tiffany creates opportunities for artists to shape landscapes, institutions, and communities, placing creative vision at the heart of how people experience place, memory, and belonging.

-Artist Anne Austin Pearce and her assistant install Icarus at the Crossroads Hotel.
+Artist Anne Austin Pearce and her assistant install Icarus at the Crossroads Hotel in Kansas City.

-Tiffany is a strong advocate for reimagining public art commissioning models.
-She collaborates with museums, architects, and public agencies to embed artists into infrastructure projects—she most recently partnered with TEN Arquitectos on a museum expansion competition, and worked for five years with the Contemporary Arts Museum Houston to extend its role into the public realm.
+Tiffany is a strong advocate for reimagining how public institutions serve people.
+She collaborates with museums, architects, and public agencies to embed artists into infrastructure projects, including five years working with the Contemporary Arts Museum Houston to extend its role into the public realm.

-Named one of CODAworx’s “2025 Creative Revolutionaries,” Tiffany brings a rare combination of artistic insight and executive leadership to her projects.
-She is committed to transforming shared spaces—urban and rural, built and natural—into platforms for cultural exchange, joy, and imagination.
-Her work demonstrates how public art can generate human connection, environmental stewardship, and long-term economic investment.
+Named one of CODAworx's "2025 Creative Revolutionaries," Tiffany brings a rare combination of artistic insight and executive leadership to her projects.
+Her work demonstrates how investment in creativity generates human connection, economic opportunity, and long-term community resilience.